 Known as the home of Robin Hood, Nottingham offers a rebellious spirit and lots of history.
 You can walk in the footsteps of Robin Hood himself in the enchanting Sherwood Forest, enjoy a cold one at England’s oldest Inn, or traces the steps of the Mayflower Pilgrims on their way to the new world.
 Nottingham is sure to give you an experience you won’t forget!

 We suggest getting a direct bus from Victoria Coach station in London.
 If the bus takes too long for you, then consider taking a direct train which departs hourly from St Pancras International in London.
 Tickets start around £15.80 for bus and around £60 for train, for a round trip.
-If you are staying the night, consider a cheap hostel like P&J Hotel, only 1.2 miles from the city centre, or St. James Hotel which is in the city centre itself!
+If you are staying the night, consider a cheap hostel, like St. James Hotel which is in the city centre itself!